Volerina-Kurkdjian/jpa/README.md

 <img width="491" alt="image" src="https://github.com/user-attachments/assets/24a3e03f-a149-4b1d-afde-f32e7aca25f8">

 <h2></h2>
 <b>JOINED TABLE STRATEGY</b> each class is mapped to its own table.
 Tables are linked using <b>FOREIGN KEY</b>, and the base table has a discriminator column.
+The two child tables: CAT and DOG have no link between them, so we can not use a <b>JOIN</b> between them, as there is no relationship between them.
+Also, having the an attribute in the parent class means we can not have the same attribute in the children classes.
 <br></br>

 <b>ANIMAL TABLE</b>